Mayank-Prakash-Sharma18/math-english/content/higher-maths/coordinate-geometry/line-equations.md

 There are a few terms that we must be aware of regarding line equations.

 * ***Angle of inclination and Slope*** - The angle that a line makes with the X-axis in the anti-clockwise direction is called the inclination of that line.
-In the figure given above, line PQ makes and angle of θ with the X-axis.
+In the figure given above, line PQ makes an angle of θ with the X-axis.
 Slope of the line will be tan θ.

 * ***Intercepts on Axes*** - The distance between the point where a line intercepts an axis and the origin is called the Intercept of that line on that particular axis.
 In the figure given above, OP and OQ are the X-axis intercept and Y-axis intercept respectively, made by the line PQ.